 Open wounds are just that — left open specifically due to their location and/or to encourage better healing for our long-term goals — and will take 6-8 weeks to heal.
 With that said, mucus, discharge, bleeding, and, of course, an open wound are completely normal.
 One may see worsening over the first two weeks or so and the same thing with potentially more bleeding.
 The scabs will start falling off, causing significant localized changes and, once again, this is normal and expected.
 We advise people, once they feel somewhat in a better space, to decrease their use of external lotions and increase their use of abrasive soaps.
 We suggest using a bar of soap or exfoliating cleansers and don’t be afraid to be aggressive.
 While it shouldn’t be a painful cleanse, exfoliation will help get rid of the mucus discharge and keep the wound healthy and healing.
 With a combination of you being diligent with cleaning and keeping the gauze properly placed on top of the wounds (and changing them every few hours), and me administering local treatments in the office, we will get the tissue to fully heal.

 One thing to note: I find taking selfies (or photos of your anus) complicates the process.
 They tend to provide a distorted picture of the healing process, which ends up causing more stress than it should.
 Of course we encourage you to reach out to us if questions arise, but most people really do undergo a 6-8 week healing process.
 By following the protocols laid out in this guide and any other instructions we may provide to you, we will get you to the finish line.
 The anus is finicky and takes time to fully heal, so it’s important to be patient and trust our process.
 At the 4-week follow-up, most people are about 70% healed, 85-90% healed at the 8-week follow-up, and then finally 100% after we start our dilation protocol, using toys and finally back to sex if that’s what you desire.
+Consider adding a scar therapy gel to your routine as you heal.

 Once you’ve read the above, now we can talk about the healing process in more detail.
 First off, I’m not going to lie to you — the initial pain sucks.
 Hence why we provide you with pain medication and lotions.
 Please follow the instructions and use them.
 Most people need narcotics for the first 3-5 days and then they can start weaning off and introducing ibuprofen and/or Tylenol.
 Make sure your bowel movements are easy, your stool is soft, and you’re keeping the area clean.
 The gauze that’s placed against the wound is key to absorbing the normal discharge or mucus and local bleeding in the area.
 This may get worse a week after your surgery, but it’s all normal and expected.
 Once you feel like you are in a better place, slowly start to decrease your use of the external lotions.
 About one to two weeks after your surgery, you can get more aggressive with cleaning.
 Please don’t forget to keep the gauze in place and frequently switch to a new piece of gauze as the goal is to dry out the wound to get it fully healed.
 I am fine with Depends and/or underwear liners, but it’s important to also keep gauze right up against the actual incisions because if it’s not, then it will sit on your butt cheeks for prolonged periods of time, leading to potential skin irritation.
 You will drain for 6-8 weeks, but after the first few weeks, it will slowly diminish.
 The more hygienic you are, the faster this will occur.